Universal-Connect-Project/ucw-example/README.md

 the application.
 Each config file (`.env`) is not saved to the repo, thus preventing sensitive information from being pushed into the repo.

-So, to begin, create your config file in the root of the project:
+So, to begin, _clone this repo_, and create your config file in the root of the project:

 ```
 cp ./.env.example ./.env
 ```

-### To run the example project:
+### To run this project:
 You can use docker, or run the code from the command-line directly.

 #### Option 1: